JorgeRodz/carro-de-compras/README.md

 ## ️🧾 Description 🧾

-This is a simple shopping cart application that allows users to add items to their cart.
+Simple shopping cart application that allows users to add items to their cart.

 We use the **_class component_** approach to build this application.